Ok, I know that building your own yoga website can seem so overwhelming that you just don’t know where to start.

-We do not have any control over the social media platforms we use and this means that we don’t actually own our followers or accounts in the same way that we own our yoga website.
+We do not have any control over the social media platforms we use.
+This means that we don’t actually own our followers or accounts in the same way that we own our yoga website.

 We have complete control over how our own website looks, how people can interact with it and what we put on there.

 Facebook or Instagram could change the way we use them as businesses tomorrow.
-They can change their algorithms so that it becomes harder and harder to reach the audiences that we have grown on our pages.
+They can change algorithms so that it becomes harder to reach the audiences that we have grown on our pages.

-Instagram are following suit – of course they’re owned by Facebook so it was only time – and we’ve already seen the introduction of business profiles on Instagram so that’s a clear indication that changes for businesses using Instagram are on the way.
+Instagram is following suit – of course, they’re owned by Facebook so it was only time. – and we’ve already seen the introduction of business profiles on Instagram.
+So that’s a clear indication that changes for businesses using Instagram are on the way.